biolab/orange3/doc/widgets/unsupervised/kmeansclustering.md

 ![image](images/kMeans-stamped.png)

 1. Select the number of clusters.
-    - Fixed: algorithm clusters data in a specified number of clusters.
+    - **Fixed**: algorithm clusters data in a specified number of clusters.
-    - Optimized: algorithm returns possible clusters within the selected cluster range with appended scoring (bigger is better).
+    - **Optimized**: algorithm returns possible clusters within the selected cluster range with appended scoring (bigger is better).
       - [**Silhouette**](https://en.wikipedia.org/wiki/Silhouette_(clustering)) (contrasts average distance to elements in the same cluster with the average distance to elements in other clusters)
       - **Inter-cluster distance** (measures distances between clusters, normally between centroids)
       - **Distance to [centroids](https://en.wikipedia.org/wiki/Centroid)** (measures distances to the arithmetic means of clusters)